What is the Best Pepper Spray?

 The stream is the most common type of spray pattern, similar to that of a water pistol or cleaning spray.
 This spray has an average distance of 10 to 25 feet, depending on the specifications of the device.
 It is very effective outdoors, even in the wind, due to the high pressure and high-velocity discharge.
 You should be careful using this type of product indoors, though, as the overspray could blow back into your direction.

 Sometimes called forced, cone spray is effective when in a six to 12-foot range.
 The spray pattern is a circular stream with a two-foot diameter.
 If the target inhales even the smallest amount of this spray, they will experience instant choking and involuntary coughing.
 With a wide coverage, this spray is ideal for indoor or close-range situations.

 Pepper spray gel is the preferred method for indoors or in close proximity situations.
 When the substance is deployed, the gel sticks to the target with no overspray.
 These products can cover up to a 30 foot distance on average.
 The gel is usually very sticky and will cause the target a great deal of discomfort.
-If you are looking for the best pepper spray to use indoors you cannot go wrong with the gel types.
+If you are looking for the safest pepper spray to use indoors you cannot go wrong with the gel types.

 Foam pepper spray is similar to gel, but has a sticky heavy foam instead of a gel-like consistency.
 When dispensed at a target, the foam will stick to its face or skin, and cause instant burning and discomfort to the exposed area.
 Another advantage is that the foam is very difficult to remove from the skin, which causes additional pain when the target tries to remove it.
 To remove, the target will have to rub the chemicals deeper into the skin.